(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 Electron Beam Evaporation process

-3 Instant evaporation: The multi-element material prepared as needed is placed in a specific container in the vacuum chamber.
-When the heater reaches the predetermined temperature, a certain amount of material is quickly sent to the heater that has reached the high temperature through the feeding mechanism and is heated instantaneously to obtain a film of a certain composition.
+3. Instant Evaporation: The multi-element material prepared as needed is placed in a specific container in the vacuum chamber.
+When the heater reaches the predetermined temperature, a certain amount of material is quickly sent to the heater that has reached high temperature through the feeding mechanism and is heated instantaneously to obtain a film of a certain composition.

-5 Reaction evaporation: While evaporating, a certain proportion of reactive gases (such as oxygen, nitrogen, etc.) are introduced into the vacuum chamber, and atoms of the evaporation material combine with the reaction gas during the deposition to form a compound film.
+5. Reaction Evaporation: While evaporating, a certain proportion of reactive gases (such as oxygen, nitrogen, etc.) is introduced into the vacuum chamber, and atoms of the evaporation material combine with the reaction gas during the deposition to form a compound film.

 About SAM

-SAM offers a variety of high quality elemental and composite evaporation materials in a full range of purities and dimensions to suit any customer needs by the gram, kilogram, troy ounce, pound, pellet and spool in any of our available purities.
+SAM offers a variety of high-quality elemental and composite evaporation materials in a full range of purities and dimensions to suit any customer’s needs by the gram, kilogram, troy ounce, pound, pellet, and spool in any of our available purities.
 SAM also provides various evaporation sources for both thermal and e-beam evaporation, including metal and ceramic boats, filaments, crucibles and heaters, and e-beam crucible liners.
 Please visit https://www.sputtertargets.net/ for more information.

 About the author